 Mountain Love Quotes and Sayings

-The great naturalist and conservationist John Muir sums up how we are emotionally stirred by the site of great peaks in his famous mountain quotes.
+In his famous mountain quotes, the great naturalist and conservationist John Muir sums up how the sight of great peaks emotionally stirs us.

 “The mountains are calling, and I must go!” – John Muir